knewbury01/PositivelyCogniCrypt/README.md

         ./fetchnbuild.sh

- ## Filtering project items:
+ ## 4. Filtering project items:
- *from this process we must extract a list of items we actually wish to analyze.
+ * from this process we must extract a list of items we actually wish to analyze.

+   	./extractJars.sh

- ## Running Analysis:
+ ## 5. Running Analysis:
  * Once we have a set of sample projects, run CogniCrypt.
  * We supply the version of CogniCrypt that we use, however we did not distribute the rules, as they are a bit larger.
-You will have to obtain them from [here](https://github.com/CROSSINGTUD/CryptoAnalysis/releases/download/2.0/JCA_rule\
+You will have to obtain them from [here](https://github.com/CROSSINGTUD/CryptoAnalysis/releases/download/2.0/JCA_rules.zip)
-s.zip)

       	 ./runCogniCrypt.sh <file-of-items-to-analyze>

+ ## 6. Find Relevant Analysis Outputs:
+ * Some analysis outputs will not contain objects to analyze.
+Some (although very few) will have failed.
+This step collects just those outputs that contain an analyzed object.

+   	 ./partitionCogniResults.sh

+ ## 7. Find Analysis Outputs Containing Constraint Error:
+ * In this study we analyzed false positives in constraint errors specifically.
+This step isolates those results that contained at least one of this type of error.

+        ./findConstraintErrors.sh